Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Application to turbulent flow data

-In this section we present several real-world examples that apply the modelling and inference methods we have developed for complex-valued time series, as well as a Monte Carlo study to investigate the performance of the blurred Whittle likelihood for simulated data.
-All data and Matlab\textsuperscript{\textregistered} code used to generate the results in this section can be found at \url{www.ucl.ac.uk/statistics/research/spg/software}, along with accompanying documentation, including a technical description of how the numerical simulation in Section~\ref{SS:Simulations2} was performed.
-The numerical simulation can also be reproduced using the software available at \url{jeffreyearly.com/numerical-models/}.
+In this section we present an application of the modeling and estimation methods we have developed for bivariate and complex-valued signals.
+All results can be exactly reproduced using MATLAB code freely downloadable from \texttt{http://} \texttt{ucl.ac.uk/statistics/research/spg/software}, which also includes a technical description of how the turbulent flow data is numerically generated.
+The numerical simulation can be reproduced using software available at \texttt{http://jeffreyearly.com/numerical-models/}